 Figure 3.1 provides an overview of the steps taken to perform a product GHG inventory that is in conformance with this standard.
 Each of these steps is described in detail in the following chapters.

-Figure [3.1] Overview of steps in product accounting and reporting
+Table [3.1] Summary of requirements

 3.3 Summary of Product Standard requirements

 Table 3.1 provides a summary of all the requirements in the Product Standard.
 Definitions and guidance are provided in the following chapters.